RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Scrape these games**

-Criteria for what games to include in the scraping.
+Criteria for what games to include.
 It can be set to _All games, Favorite games, No metadata, No game image, No game video_ or _Folders only_.

 **Scrape these systems**